gmmatt/torgeternity/Readme.md

 while managing game systems.

 v.
 2.0.2
-- Updated fr.json (thanks VieuxTroll!)
+- Updated fr.json (thanks VieuxTroll!).
 - Attempting Magic/Miracles/Psionics tests unskilled now generates a message indicating that the test cannot be completed.
+- Fixed an issue where enhanced missile weapon attacks were using Melee Weapons/Unarmed Combat as a defense, rather than dodge.

 v.
 2.0.1